 By using mirrors and wall art, I did not have to paint my wall, as the various decorative accessories created an accent wall on their own!

 The city of Chefchaouen comes alive with the paint, accessories and charms added by the creativity and artistry of settlers.
 However, the natural beauty that surrounds the mountainous region of Morocco comes from the diverse foliage found in every corner and exterior of a city or town.

 Adding indoor plants that are in a bold print pot are the best way to bring human art and mother nature together as one.
 Look for pots that are multi-colored but make sure the deep blue tones are what catch your eyes.

-you are extra crafty, you can even buy a terracotta pot, and use the paint you used for your walls to add your own designs and artistry to your Moroccan home!
+Then, add a terracotta clay plant saucer at the base of the pot to solidify the earthy, colorful, and natural designs of Morocco.
+If you are extra crafty, you can even buy a terracotta pot, and use the paint you used for your walls to add your own designs and artistry to your Moroccan home!